tbreuss/pdo/README.md

 #### fetchAllObject

+Fetches all rows from the result set as an array of objects of the requested class, mapping the columns to named properties in the class.

 ```php
 public PDOStatement::fetchAllObject(string $class = 'stdClass', ?array $constructorArgs = null, int $style = 0): array
 ```

 #### fetchAllPair

+Fetches all rows from the result set as an array of key-value pairs.

 ```php
 public PDOStatement::fetchAllPair(): array